What Is an Electric Actuator Valve

 It is not possible to assemble an electric valve out of a multi-turn type rising stem valve if the electric device permits the maximum stem diameter to pass through the stem of the matched valve.
 This prevents the electric valve from being assembled.

-Therefore, the inner side of the output shaft for the electric actuator needs to be larger than the valve stem’s outer diameter for it to work properly.
+Therefore, the inner diameter of the output shaft for the electric actuator must be larger than the outer diameter of the valve stem for it to function properly.
 Although you are not required to consider the stem diameter when using a rotary valve or a multi-turn valve in a non-rising stem valve, it is suggested to do so during the matching process.
 This will ensure that the assembly operates efficiently.

 Output Speed